 In alignment with ESSA, TSI identifications are determined annually using the disaggregated performance of the following student groups.
-The data saved by districts in the Test Information Distribution Engine (TIDE) by May 12, 2023, are used to determine demographics for accountability purposes.
+The data saved by districts in the Test Information Distribution Engine (TIDE) by the date indicated on the Texas Assessment Program Calendar of Events ("Final Date to Enter Student Information for Accountability Reporting") are used to determine demographics for accountability purposes.
+Please see specific dates in Chapter 13.

-- African American

-- American Indian
+- African American - American Indian

 - Asian

 - Hispanic

 - Pacific Islander

 - White

 - Two or more races

 - Economically disadvantaged

 - Current Special education

-- Emergent bilingual (EB) students/English learners(EL)
+- Emergent bilingual (EB) students/English learners (EL)

 - Continuously Enrolled (beginning with 2023)

 - Former Special education (beginning with 2023)

-The continuously enrolled and former special education groups are evaluated for TSI for the first time in 2023.
+The continuously enrolled and former special education groups were evaluated for TSI for the first time in 2023.
 These two groups could potentially be identified as "consistently underperforming" in August 2025 based on data from 2023, 2024, and 2025.